Rna Transcription in C

 Given a DNA strand, its transcribed RNA strand is formed by replacing each nucleotide with its complement:

-Make sure you have read the C++ page on exercism.io.
+Make sure you have read the C page on the Exercism site.
 This covers the basic information on setting up the development environment expected by the exercises.

 Passing the Tests

-Try to use standard C++11 facilities in preference to writing your own low-level algorithms or facilities by hand.
-CppReference is a wiki reference to the C++ language and standard library.
-If you are new to C++, but have programmed in C, beware of C traps and pitfalls.
+Try to use standard C99 facilities in preference to writing your own low-level algorithms or facilities by hand.

 Submitting Incomplete Solutions